jonathanh8686/DiscordFishBot/README.md

 `.team remove [username]` - **Removes a player from whatever team he/she is on.**

-`.claim [username]` - **Links user of the command's discord account to whatever username they enter.** Because FishBot will DM you your hand, it needs to link your discord account to the username you entered.
-This command links the two together.

-`.unclaim` - **Removes links made by user**

 `.team list [team name]` - **Lists users on a given team**

 ### In-Game Commands